jdx/usage/README.md

 ## Generating Markdown Documentation

-Usage CLI can generate markdown documentation from a Usage spec either into a single file, or a directory.
+Usage CLI can generate markdown documentation from a Usage definition either into a single file, or a directory.

 Single file (will be injected in the comment):